canonical/ubuntu-packaging-guide/docs/explanation/development-process.rst

 Debian Import Freeze
 ~~~~~~~~~~~~~~~~~~~~

-The automatic import of new packages and versions of existing packages from
+Archive admins disable the automatic import of new packages and versions of
-Debian gets disabled.
-The import of a new package or version of an existing
+existing packages from Debian.
+The import of a new package or version of an
-package from Debian has to be requested.
+existing package from Debian has to be requested.

 .. note::